 This refers to the vehicle’s front end dipping down significantly when the brakes are applied, creating an uncomfortable and unnerving driving experience.
 While some may dismiss this issue as a mere annoyance, it can have profound implications for safety and performance.

 When a car dips excessively when braking, it impacts the driver’s ability to maintain control of the vehicle and increases the stopping distance.
-This poses a significant risk, especially in emergency situations where every second counts.
+This poses a significant risk, especially in emergencies where every second counts.
 Furthermore, the repeated stress placed on other components, such as shocks and struts, can lead to premature wear and tear.

 How to Maintain Suspension System in A Car – Expert Tips